FactomProject/factomd-authority-toolkit/README.md

 4. Do _not_ modify access control.

-5. Either this command for the command: `/go/bin/factomd -startdelay=600 -config=/root/.factom/private/factomd.conf`
+5. Either this command for the command:  `-startdelay=600 -config=/root/.factom/private/factomd.conf`or your own flags.
+But be careful!

 6. Click "volumes", and map `/root/.factom/m2` to `factom_database`, and `/root/.factom/private` to `factom_keys`.